 Because this Ontario Immigrant Nominee Program (OINP) stream is Express Entry-aligned, candidates who obtain a provincial nomination through the Ontario Skilled Trades Stream receive additional Comprehensive Ranking System (CRS) points and an Invitation To Apply (ITA) for permanent residence at a future draw from the Express Entry pool.

-To learn more about the Ontario Express Entry Skilled Trades Stream, this page will cover the following topics:
+For more information on the Ontario Express Entry Skilled Trades Stream, this page will cover the following topics:

 Minimum Eligibility Requirements